smartertechnologist/SmarterBookmarks-Android/pages/DYNAMIC.md

 # Dynamic Bookmarks

-You can create dynamic bookmarks that can be auto-updated based on the criteria that you specify based on the URL.
+You can create dynamic bookmarks that can be auto-updated based on the criteria you specify based on the URL.

 This is especially useful if you do not want to create a lot of bookmarks about a particular topic when all you require is just **ONE** up-to-date bookmark.
-For example, comics, weekly podcasts, TV shows, documentation pages you last read, YouTube playlists, articles in blogs your last read, etc. This feature lets you track your journey through a website.
+For example, comics, weekly podcasts, TV shows, documentation pages you last read, YouTube playlists, articles in blogs you last read, etc. This feature lets you track your journey through a website.

 ## Creating/Setting a Dynamic Bookmark